Ryukyu Islands: Ancient Japan's Southern Islands

 The island chain appeared in Japanese written history as Southern Islands (南島, Nantō).
-The first record of the Southern Islands is an article of 618 in the Nihonshoki (720) which states that people of (掖玖,夜勾, Yaku) followed the Chinese emperor's virtue.
-In 629, the imperial court dispatched an expedition to Yaku.
+The first record of the Southern Islands is an article of 616 in the Nihonshoki (720) which states that people of (掖玖,夜勾, Yaku) followed the Japanese emperor's virtue.
+In 629, the Yamato imperial court dispatched an expedition to Yaku.
 Yaku in historical sources was not limited to modern-day Yakushima but seems to have covered a broader area of the island chain.
 In 657, several persons from (都貨邏, Tokara) arrived at Kyushu, reporting that they had first drifted to Amami Island (海見島, Amamijima), which is the first attested use of Amami.

 Articles of the late 7th century give a closer look at the southern islands.
 In 677, the imperial court gave a banquet to people from Tane Island (多禰島, Tanejima).
 In 679, the imperial court sent a mission to Tane Island.
 The mission carried some people from the southern islands who were described as the peoples of Tane, Yaku, and (阿麻彌, Amami) in the article of 682.
 According to the Shoku Nihongi (797), the imperial court dispatched armed officers in 698 to explore the southern islands.
 As a result, people of Tane, Yaku, Amami and Dokan visited the capital (then Fujiwara-kyō) to pay tribute in the next year.
 Historians identify Dokan as Tokunoshima of the Amami Islands.
 An article of 714 reports that an investigative team returned to the capital, together with people of Amami, (信覺, Shigaki), and (球美, Kumi) among others.
 Shigaki should be Ishigaki Island of the Yaeyama Islands.
 Some identify Kumi as Iriomote Island of the Yaeyama Islands because Komi is an older name for Iriomote.
 Others consider that Kumi corresponded to Kume Island of the Okinawa Islands.
 Around this time "Southern Islands" replaced Yaku as a collective name for the southern islands.